Will I Fall In Love Again After A Bad Heartbreak? How Can I Move On?

 Limit reminders of the relationship to avoid uncomfortable emotions

-While you may not need to get rid of everything that reminds you of your ex, putting away things that may lead to uncomfortable emotions can help you heal.
-If you don’t feel like you are ready to get rid of items like photos or gifts, you can put them in a place that is out of sight until you feel like you’ve moved on.
+While you may not need to get rid of everything that reminds you of your ex, putting away things that can lead to uncomfortable emotions can help you heal.
+If you don’t feel ready to get rid of items like photos or gifts, you can put them in a place that is out of sight until you feel like you’ve moved on.
 If you have a specific song saved or have a way to see messages from your ex on your phone, these are things that you may want to remove.
-You might also want to temporarily unfollow your ex on social media so that you aren’t reminded of them as frequently.
+You might also want to temporarily unfollow your ex on social media so that you can move on easily when you aren’t reminded of them frequently.

 Set boundaries from your past relationship